KI-Campus/LRS/README.md

 ## openLRS

-openLRS is an LRS built from the ground up to be used exclusively by openHPI and related platforms.
-Although it is designed to be used by openHPI, it can be easily adapted to be used by other platforms as well, please check LRS Endpoint section for more information.
+openLRS is an LRS built from the ground up to be used exclusively by openHPI/[KI Campus H5P Tool](https://github.com/KI-Campus/h5p-lti-1p0-provider).
+It can be easily adapted to be used by other platforms as well, please check LRS Endpoint section for more information. openLRS can be integrated in Moodle using the [openLRS Moodle plugin](https://github.com/KI-Campus/LRS-Moodle)

 This repository contains backend and frontend.
 The backend features an Express app, while the frontend is composed of a React app.
 The backend is responsible for storing and retrieving xAPI records, while the frontend is responsible for displaying the records in a user-friendly manner.